pmfrancis/pmfrancis.github.io/_posts/2024-01-08-games-I-played-in-2023.markdown

 <img src="/images/games2023/dysphoria.png" width="800"/>

 _Note: I wrote this thing for a Discord server, but maybe it doesn't make a whole lot of sense to keep it locked away, so I'm just publishing it here without any edits (unless I reread this and later change my mind).
-I there are some omissions I later thought of, I would have written this all better if it hadn't been for a one-off Discord post, so and and so forth, but ultimately: who cares._
+There are some omissions I later thought of, I would have written this all better if it hadn't been for a one-off Discord post, so and and so forth, but ultimately: who cares._

 Yet another year has gone by.
 Crazy stuff, huh.
 I feel like I no longer process any information; everything just washes over me.
 What happened this year?
 Who the hell knows, couldn't tell you.
 I don't know I've played a single game released this year so instead you'll get a list of some things I've played and liked this year.
 Whatever.
 The SMW romhacks are actually from this year.
 That's good enough.